Arthovan/Software-Development/C/Linux_UserSpace_Debugging/README.md

 * Type information for symbols
 * Files and line numbers where the symbols came from

-Note : Check the size of binary file with and without the debugging symbols.
+**Note:** Check the size of binary file with and without the debugging symbols.

 ```
 gcc main.c -o main.out